 - We are committed to working at all times with the highest degree of informed, conscientious, and cutting-edge professionalism.

 GOALS AND STRATEGIES

-1. The most important lands in our region are conserved in perpetuity.
+1. The most important lands in our region are conserved.

 2. The Land Trust has the capacity to meet the most pressing land conservation needs in the community.

-A. Develop a strong and diverse Board of Directors.
+- Develop and maintain a strong and diverse Board of Directors

-3. The community understands and values conservation of private and public lan
+3. The community understands and values conservation of private and public land.

-4. The lands owned in fee by NBLT are properly stewarded in perpetuity.
+4. The lands held by conservation easement are properly stewarded & defended in perpetuity.

 - Ensure the necessary project documents & monetary & physical assets are on hand to meet LTA standards

 - Ensure each eased property is being stewarded to NBLT & LTA standards